 3103.4 Means of egress.
-Temporary structures shall conform to the means of egress requirements of Chapter 10 and shall have a maximum exit access travel distance of 100 feet (30, 480 mm).
+Temporary structures shall conform to the means of egress requirements of Chapter 10 and shall have an exit access travel distance of 100 feet (30 480 mm) or less.

 3104.1 General.
 This section shall apply to connections between buildings such as pedestrian walkways or tunnels, located at, above or below grade level, that are used as a means of travel by persons.
 The pedestrian walkway shall not contribute to the building area or the number of stories or height of connected buildings.

 3104.2 Separate structures.
-Connected buildings shall be considered to be separate structures.
+Buildings connected by pedestrian walkways or tunnels shall be considered to be separate structures.

 2. For purposes of calculating the number of Type B units required by Chapter 11, structurally connected buildings and buildings with multiple wings shall be considered one structure.

 3104.3 Construction.
 The pedestrian walkway shall be of noncombustible construction.